davidorme/Masters_GIS/practicals/practical_1/practical_1.md

 ### Reprojecting vector data

 First, in the examples above we have been **asserting** that we have data with a particular projection (`4326`).
-This is **not** reprojection: we are simply saying that we know these coordinates are in this projection.
+This is **not** reprojection: we are simply saying that we know these coordinates are in this projection and setting that projection.

 That mysterious `4326` is just a unique numeric code in the EPSG database of spatial coordinate systems: [http://epsg.io/]().
 The code acts a shortcut for the often complicated sets of parameters and transformations that define a particular projection.
 Here `4326` is the [WGS84](http://epsg.io/4326) geographic coordinate system which is extremely widely used.
 Most GPS data is collected in WGS84, for example.

 Reprojection is moving data from one set of coordinates to another.
 For vector data, this is a relatively straightforward process.
 The spatial information in a vector dataset are coordinates in space, and projections are just sets of equations, so it is simple to apply the equations to the coordinates.
 We'll come back to this for raster data: coordinate transormation is identical but transforming the data stored in a raster is conceptually more complex.

 Reprojecting data is often used to convert from a geographic coordinate system - with units of degrees - to a projected coordinate system with linear units.
-Remember that projected coordinate systems are always a trade off between conserving distance, shape area and angles and it is important to pick one that is appropriate to your area or analysis.
+Remember that projected coordinate systems are always a trade off between conserving distance, shape, area and bearings and it is important to pick one that is appropriate to your area or analysis.

  We will reproject our UK and Eire map onto a good choice of local projected coordinate system: the [British National Grid](http://epsg.io/27700).
 We can also use a bad choice: the [UTM 50N](http://epsg.io/32650) projection, which is appropriate for Borneo.
 It does not end well if we use it to project the UK and Eire.